EPPO Datasheet: Dendroctonus micans

 south as Italy, Georgia and Northern Turkey.
 It is therefore present throughout Europe, and is only absent from Spain and Portugal, and a few areas which have protected zone status, namely Greece, Ireland and parts of the United Kingdom (Northern Ireland, Isle of Man and Jersey).

 Genetic evidence suggests that D. micans has been present for a long period in Europe, rather than a more recent colonisation from Siberia as previously suggested (Gregoire, 1988; Mayer et al., 2015).
-Certainly, the extensive planting of spruce has enabled D. micans to extend its natural range within Europe.EPPO Region: Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France (mainland), Georgia, Germany, Hungary, Italy (mainland), Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, Norway, Poland, Romania, Russia (Central Russia, Eastern Siberia, Far East, Northern Russia, Southern Russia, Western Siberia), Serbia, Slovakia, Slovenia, Spain (mainland), Sweden, Switzerland, Turkey, Ukraine, United Kingdom (England)
+Certainly, the extensive planting of spruce has enabled D. micans to extend its natural range within Europe.EPPO Region: Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France (mainland), Georgia, Germany, Hungary, Italy (mainland), Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, Norway, Poland, Romania, Russia (Central Russia, Eastern Siberia, Far East, Northern Russia, Southern Russia, Western Siberia), Serbia, Slovakia, Slovenia, Spain (mainland), Sweden, Switzerland, Türkiye, Ukraine, United Kingdom (England, Scotland)

 Asia: China (Heilongjiang, Liaoning, Qinghai, Sichuan), Japan (Hokkaido)